 Azerbaijan

-Free Trade Agreements (FTA) with Russia, Ukraine and Georgia;
+Trade Agreements with Russia, Ukraine and Georgia;

 Free Trade Agreement between Georgia, Ukraine, Azerbaijan and Moldova.